-Herman Dunlap Smith Professor, School of Social Service Administration
+Herman Dunlap Smith Professor, Crown Family School of Social Work, Policy, and Practice

-Melissa Roderick is a Professor in the School of Social Service Administration and is a co-director of the Chicago Consortium on School Research.
+Melissa Roderick is a Professor in the Crown Family School of Social Work, Policy, and Practice and is a co-director of the Chicago Consortium on School Research.
 Her work has focused attention on the transition to high school as a critical point in students’ school careers and her new work examines the transition to college among Chicago Public School students.
 She is an expert in mixing qualitative and quantitative methods in evaluation, and has conducted research on school dropout, grade retention, and the effects of summer programs.
 Currently, Professor Roderick is involved with a joint initiative with the Chicago Public Schools, assisting the CPS in tracking successive cohorts of Chicago students and building new indicators through analysis of high school transcripts and surveys of students and teachers to assess the preparation of CPS graduates for college.
 Professor Roderick is a founding board member and currently serves as board chair of North Lawndale College Preparatory Charter High School.
 Her work has been supported by the J. P. Morgan Chase Foundation, McDougal Foundation, the Polk Brothers Foundation, the Searle Funds at the Chicago Community Trust, the Spencer Foundation, and the Wallace Foundation.
-Professor Roderick has been recognized for excellence in teaching by the School of Social Service Administration and was was honored in 2004 by the Chicago Sun-Times as one of “Chicago’s 100 Most Powerful Women.”
+Professor Roderick has been recognized for excellence in teaching by the Crown Family School and was was honored in 2004 by the Chicago Sun-Times as one of “Chicago’s 100 Most Powerful Women.”

 Roderick, Melissa, Vanessa Coca, Eliza Moeller, and Thomas Kelley-Kemple (2013).
 From High School to the Future: The Challenge of Senior Year in Chicago Public Schools, Chicago, IL.